Baggage Shipping to Iceland

 Why Ship to Iceland?

 You can use Send My Bag to ship your possessions to Iceland, no matter the reason for your visit.
-If you are going on vacation to Iceland you will want to take a tour or two to different areas of the island.
+If you are going on holiday to Iceland you will want to take a tour or two to different areas of the island.
 You could do this by foot or bike, meaning you will need to have your boots or bicycle with you.
 It’s no problem to ship these items to Iceland with Send My Bag.
 This way you don’t have to worry about the restrictive baggage allowances of some airlines.
 Plus, you won’t have to worry about your luggage during your journey.

 If you are moving to Iceland to live, to study or do research, Send My Bag offers a great way to ship everything you need for the duration of your stay.